Urist-McDeveloper/nbody/README.md

 ### How to run

-1. Make sure that compiled shader is located at `./shader/body_cs.spv`.
+1. Make sure that the compiled shader is located at `./shader/body_cs.spv`.
-2. Run `rag`, wherever it is respective to your CWD.
+2. Run `rag`.

 ### What to do?